 1A.
 Bikini Beach

 Only Bikini Beach allows beach goers to be clad in skimpy swimwear (bikinis for ladies and topless for men).
-It is located on the northern end of the island, in front of Arena Beach Hotel.
+It is illegal to expose your skin in public on other parts of the island.
+The beach is located on the northern end of the island, in front of Arena Beach Hotel.
 This is a beautiful beach with soft white sand, swaying palm trees and turquoise waters under the limitless blue skies.
 We had loads of fun frolicking in the crystalline shallow waters, and we realized that we could venture very far out from the beach as the water remained shallow for quite a distance and the sand was very soft and easy to walk on.
 After we got tired, we bought a cold coconut from the beach stall and sipped on the refreshing cold juice while lazing on the sun loungers ($5 rental fee) under the palm trees.
 This is a great place to just enjoy the beach, the sun, and the beautiful sea.
 Bikini Beach is a great place, but we discovered that there were two more beaches further north of the island.

 1B.
 Public Beach